littleizzy/React_routing-demo/README.md

 - SPAS: refers to single page applications like gmail.
 Only the changed content get rerendered, not a full reload.
 Why its super fast.
 - bundle.js is the combination of all js code, it's downloaded everytime the page reloads.
-- "<a href="url"/>" tags is going to fully reload everytime you clicks it.
+- (a href="url") tags is going to fully reload everytime you clicks it.
 Replace with <Link />
-- "<Link to="url"/>" tags prevent the web from fully reloading.
+- (Link to="url") tags prevent the web from fully reloading.
 Instead, it only changes the url, which triggers Route to load the component only

         import { Link } from "react-router-dom";
         <Link to="/">Home</Link>